cameraui/docs/detection/episodes.md

 When several cameras see the same activity around the same time, camera.ui can bundle those sightings into one **episode**: a single title and a short story that follows the subject across cameras, in order.
 A person walking from the driveway to the front door becomes one episode instead of three separate events.

 Episodes need [AI descriptions](/detection/genai-descriptions).
-The AI writes the story, so a provider has to be set up first.
+The AI writes the story, so the NVR plugin needs a model first.

 ## Turning it on